 - if not, start all over again

-But mining is not only generating those hashes, in the process all transactions are constantly validated between the miners to come to a consensus whether a transaction is valid or not.
+But mining is not only generating those hashes, in the process, all transactions are constantly validated between the miners to come to a consensus on whether a transaction is valid or not.

-The difficulty of the puzzle is automatically adjusted to guarantee a block will be added every 10 minutes.
-So if more people start to set up mining facilities and therefore the mining capacity grows, the difficulty of the puzzle will be adjusted by adding more zeros to the hash.
+The puzzle's difficulty is automatically adjusted to guarantee a block will be added every 10 minutes.
+So if more people start to set up mining facilities, and therefore the mining capacity grows, the puzzle's difficulty will be adjusted by adding more zeros to the hash.

-This kind of mining is called Proof of work, all the miners work on solving the puzzle, the one who is first can add the block.
+This kind of mining is called Proof of work; all the miners work on solving the puzzle; the one who solves it first can add the block.
 Another form of mining is called Proof of Stake.
 Then one miner gets the assignment to build and add a block.

 I know that I described the bone of the arm at best.
 The muscles and skin still need to follow.
-But hopefully you have a better understanding of mining, solving and adjusting the puzzle and the security features (hashing and distribution) of the blockchain.
-There are many variations of the blockchain and the technology keeps on developing.
-But remember, whether you use ethereum, hyperledgeror or other blockchain technology, the blockchain is all about transactions and cutting out a third party.
+But hopefully, you have a better understanding of mining, solving and adjusting the puzzle and the security features (hashing and distribution) of the blockchain.
+There are many blockchain variations, and the technology keeps on developing.
+But remember, whether you use ethereum, hyper ledger or other blockchain technology, the blockchain is all about transactions and cutting out a third party.

 The Age of Cryptocurrency: How Bitcoin and Digital Money are Challenging the Global Economic Order by Michael J. Casey and Paul Vigna